2 May 2018

 The DOJ's position is part of a broader current trend in the competition law assessment of deals.
 Competition authorities and courts are more alert to the possible negative effects of mergers on vertical markets.
 A good example of this trend is the judgment of the General Court of the EU relating to the decision of the European Commission to allow Liberty Global's acquisition of Ziggo.
 The General Court found that the Commission had not analyzed the vertical effects on the possible market for the supply of premium pay TV sports channels (a market in which only one of the merging parties was active).
 Another notable development is that mergers in the TMT sector seem to raise competition law concerns more often than mergers in other sectors.
 This is true of both vertical and horizontal mergers.

 It has been a long time since the DOJ has requested the court to block a vertical merger.
 On both sides of the Atlantic the developments in this case are therefore being followed closely.
 Both sides in the debate raise plausible arguments.
 The question is which arguments will in the end carry more weight with the court.
-The answer to that question will have considerable consequences for future (vertical) mergers, especially in TMT sectors.
+The answer to that question will have considerable consequences for future (vertical) mergers, especially in the TMT sector.